Jahnvi615/CProject/README.md

     {
         private Mock<IAuthService> _authServiceMock;
         private Mock<IConfiguration> _configurationMock;
-        private ApplicationDbContext _applicationDbContext;
         private UserController _userController;

         [SetUp]
         public void SetUp()
         {
+            // Mock services
             _authServiceMock = new Mock<IAuthService>();
             _configurationMock = new Mock<IConfiguration>();

-            // Use InMemoryDatabase for testing
-            var options = new DbContextOptionsBuilder<ApplicationDbContext>()
-                .UseInMemoryDatabase(databaseName: "TestDb")
-                .Options;
-            _applicationDbContext = new ApplicationDbContext(options);

-            // Initialize the controller with the necessary mocks _userController = new UserController(_configurationMock.Object, _authServiceMock.Object, _applicationDbContext);
+            // Initialize controller with mocked services
+            _userController = new UserController(_configurationMock.Object, _authServiceMock.Object, null); // Pass null for DbContext if not needed for controller logic
         }

+        [TearDown]
-        [TearDown]  // This method will be executed after each test public void TearDown()
+        public void TearDown()
         {
-            // Cleanup after each test
-            _applicationDbContext.Dispose();  // Dispose the in-memory database context }
+            // Clean up if necessary
+            // No need to dispose DbContext because it's not used directly in this case }

         [Test]